nabenabe0928/coding_rules/github/README.md

 First, the main branches for each repository should have `main` and `stable` branches.
 `main` branch is a working branch and `stable` branch is a branch that provides stable functionalities as intended.

-Branch name should look like the following:
+The branch name should look like the following:
 ```
 # <Issue Tracker ID>-<work type>-<work description>
 123-feature-add-foo-function
 ```
-There are four rules for the naming.
+There are four rules for naming.
 1. The name always starts from the issue ID in the Github webpage
 2. Work type is listed in the table below
 3. Use a short and recognizable name